knightjdr/gatsby-starter-scientist/README.md

-# gatsby-starter-scientist
+# eeshanbot.github.io

 This is a website template built with Gatsby for a beautiful and minimal lab portfolio site.
-Please see the original [Github repo](https://github.com/knightjdr/gatsby-starter-scientist), with instructions on how to make your own, and the [demo](https://gatsbystarterscientistdemo.gatsbyjs.io) here.
+Please see the original [Github repo "Gatsby Starter Scientist"](https://github.com/knightjdr/gatsby-starter-scientist), with instructions on how to make your own, and the [demo](https://gatsbystarterscientistdemo.gatsbyjs.io) here.

 ### to install locally
 ``git clone ... ``